rust-lang/book/second-edition/src/ch20-06-graceful-shutdown-and-cleanup.md

 `take` method on the `Option` to move the value out of the `Some` variant and leave a `None` variant in its place.
-In other words, a `Worker` that is running will have a `Some` variant in `thread`, and when we want to clean up a worker, we'll replace `Some` with `None` so the worker doesn't have a thread to run.
+In other words, a `Worker` that is running will have a `Some` variant in `thread`, and when we want to clean up a worker, we’ll replace `Some` with `None` so the worker doesn’t have a thread to run.

 So we know we want to update the definition of `Worker` like this: